SupriyaBikki/my2-Bikki/MyStats.md

 |Kabaddi   |Enhances mental focus and decision-making abilities.         |1 hour       |
 |Cricket   |It helps how to cope with winning and losing.                |1 hour       |
 |Basketball|It helps building self-confidence and self-esteem            |1 hour       |

+# Quotations by Scientists

+> Imagination is more important than knowledge.
+>
+> -- *Einstien*

+> The nation that secures control of the air will ultimately control the world.
+>
+> -- *Alexander Graham Bell*